FaritZafar/CC/README.md

 3- My name is Ibad, student id is 63052, completing BSCS from PAF KIET.

 4- My name is Asher akhter , my st id is 63064 enrolled in BSCS from PAFKIET.

+5- My name is Sumair Ansar its my 9th semester in KIET. st id 63006